F3DS-Package/F3DS-Package/README.md

 ## Introduction

-F3DS package is a modern Fortran software of finite volume method (FVM) for fulid dynamics solvers.
+F3DS package is a modern Fortran software of finite volume method (FVM) for fluid dynamics solvers.
 F3DS Package is composed of below:

-- F3DS Flamework: Flamework for developing fluid dynamics solvers.
+- F3DS Framework: Framework for developing fluid dynamics solvers.
 - F3DS Resource: Models and schemes for specific solvers.
 - F3DS Collection: Solvers built by F3DS Framework & Resource.

-The framework is designed to discretize any governing equations.
+The framework is designed to discrete any governing equations.
 We hope to contribute to many researchers and engineers through this flexible framework-centered software package.
 And we also hope that many researchers and engineers can collaborate through this framework.

-## F3DS Flamework
+## F3DS Framework

 - Source code location: framework/src
 - Static link library location: libs/f3ds_framework.a

 This code uses object-oriented design (OOD) and dependency injection strategy to design the generic FVM framework.
 But, Users do not need to understand OOD.
 Variables are expressed as a Structure of Arrays layout, which helps speed up the solver.
-You can easily build a usefull solver for any non-viscous and viscous fluid using this flamework.
+You can easily build a useful solver for any non-viscous and viscous fluid using this framework.
 We are working on improving parallel computing and developing features for unstructured mesh.

 ### Features